 Santiago Atitlán is a bustling Maya town set amid two volcanoes on the southwest shores of Lake Atitlán.
-It is the largest as well, with over 70,000 inhabitants of predominantly Tz’utujil Maya.
+It also happens to be the largest city on Lake Atitlán, with over 70,000 inhabitants of predominantly Tz’utujil Maya.

-Yet, proud of their heritage, the locals and youth are spearheading efforts in the town to preserve their traditions by opening up workshops to tourists to teach them about their history and culture, including the significance of the backstrap loom for weaving.
+Yet, proud of their heritage, the locals and youth are spearheading efforts in the town to preserve their traditions by opening workshops to tourists and teaching them about their history and culture, including the significance of the backstrap loom for weaving.

-That’s why in this guide, I’m going to share with you how best to visit Santiago Atitlán including things to do and what you should know before going.
+In this guide, I’ll share the best way to visit Santiago Atitlán, including things to do and what you should know before going.

-Here is the complete guide to Santiago Atitlán in Lake Atitlán, Guatemala!
+Here’s the ultimate guide to Santiago Atitlan in Lake Atitlan, Guatemala!

 Your Guide to Santiago Atitlán, Guatemala